mastodon/joinmastodon/data/roadmap/feature3.md

-title: Starter Packs
+title: Collections
-status: working
+status: next release
 ---
-Users can create a collection of accounts that they recommend.
-This allows both new and existing user to easily follow some or all of the the Starter Pack
+4.6 Users and admins can create a collection of accounts they recommend.
+This allows both new and existing user to easily follow a range of curated users quickly.